Configure player

 Transcript

-This transcript was generated using Whisper, it has known transcription errors.
-We are working on an improved version.
+This transcript was generated using Whisper, it may have transcription errors.

-So what is Kerberoes?
+But today we're talking about Kerberos.
+So we'll do a very quick overview of what Kerberos is, how it works, the internal infrastructure, the new features we're adding to Kerberos and Panther, and how you can add Kerberos to your application.
+We will do a question and answer period at the end, and we'll want to know whether or not you're a user or developer.
+So what is Kerberos?
 It's a secure network authentication system.
-One of the things that is worthwhile to understand is that there is a difference between authentication and authorization.
+One of the things that is worthwhile to understand that there is a difference between authentication and authorization.
 We have an authorization lab down on the first floor.
 I encourage you that if you're interested in doing authorization or rights management on Mac OS X, that you go check out the lab and talk to the folks there.

 We've got a really good auth system on the Mac.

-Kerberoes proves who you are, and it uses a trusted third-party security model to do this.
-Who uses Kerbero?
-Well, certainly the government does, and education.
-Large corporations are starting to use it, and we built a lot of it into Mac OS X. It's in Windows, of course, but I don't really care too much about that.
+It proves, Kerberos proves who you are, and it uses a trusted third party security model to do this.
+Who uses Kuberos?
+Well, certainly the government does and education.
+Large corporations are starting to use it.
+And we built a lot of it in a Mac OS X. It's in Windows, of course, but I don't really care too much about that.

 Thank you, Craig.
 Good morning, all.
-My name is Marshall Vale.
-I am the project manager of Kerbero development at MIT.
+My name is Marshall Vail.
+I am the project manager of Kerberos development at MIT.
 I have a lot to talk about, so let's get started.
-First, Kerbero was developed as part of Project Athena in the early 1980s.
+First, Kerberos was developed as part of Project Athena in the early 1980s.
 Athena was a project started by MIT, DEC, and IBM to create a ubiquitous computing infrastructure for an academic environment.
-Of course, when you turn in a paper as a student, you want to prove who you are, and thus Kerbero was developed to solve network authentication.
+Of course, when you turn in a paper as a student, you want to prove who you are.
+And thus, Kerberos was developed to solve network authentication.
+Kerberos 5 became an IETF-proposed standard in 1993, and it's become very popular in a wide variety of markets, including the corporate market, in the last few years, thanks to Microsoft's use of it as the native authentication method in Windows 2000 and later.
+And as has been announced this week, Apple has been using Kerberos as the single sign-on solution for Panther and Mac OS X going forward.

-Now let's take a look at some of the Kerbero terms so we have an understanding of what we're talking about.
+Now let's take a look at some of the Kerberos terms so we have an understanding of what we're talking about.
 First is a realm.
 The realm is an administrative unit protected by a KDC, or key distribution center.
-A ticket is the base authentication token in Kerbero.
+A ticket is the base authentication token in Kerberos.
 Different types of tickets exist for different purposes.
 They have a finite lifetime as they expire.
 They're also known as credentials, and I may use tickets and credentials interchangeably.

 So let's take a look at specific types of tickets.
 One is a ticket granting ticket, or a TGT.
 It's the initial ticket that grants permission to get service tickets.
 You can sort of think of it as your all amusement park pass.
 The service ticket is a ticket that authenticates a user to a particular service, such as FTP, email, whatnot.

 I'll take a look at a couple of the terms a little more in depth.
 A realm looks similar to an internet domain to a user.
 For example, at MIT, we have athena.mit.eu.
 It defines your namespace.
 All your user names have to avoid collision within that realm.
-Unlike DNS, which causes some consternation with folks, a Kerberoos realm is, in fact, case sensitive.
+Unlike DNS, which causes some consternation with folks, a Kerberos realm is, in fact, case-sensitive.
 You can exchange keys between different realms, and a realm can support any combination of v4 and v5.
+An organizational recommendation is to have as few realms as possible, and for those folks who may be setting up Kerbos for the first time, it's not best to do it along political boundaries.
+You should at best have one.
+Your users will be thankful for it.
+Now, a ticket-granting ticket is also called an initial ticket.
+It's the first ticket you get.
+It proves that the client is allowed to get tickets for other particular services.
 It acts as a substitute for a password, and it's the mechanism by which single sign-on behavior for the user is achieved.

-Now, as I mentioned, the tickets are only valid for a limited period of time, but TGTs can, in fact, be renewed.
+Now, as I mentioned, the tickets are only valid for a limited period of time, but TGTs can in fact be renewed.
 So let's look at a simple TGT request exchange.
 First, the client sends a TGT request to the KDC.
 The KDC returns a TTT and a session key to the client encrypted in the client's key.

 Then the client uses a one-way hash of the password, this is where the user sits and types their password, to extract the TGT.
 Now, at this point, you can see that the password has not actually traveled over the network.
 Now, I've done a bit of a simplification here.
 You actually want to do something else called pre-authentication to make sure the exchange is secure, but for the purposes of this session, making it go quicker.
+So what's it look like to a user?
+Well, in this example, if you can see it, the user has retrieved two TGTs, one for V4 and one for V5.
+Most of the time, users don't actually go in and need to investigate the tickets, but people wonder what they look like.
+And unfortunately, we don't have any whizzy OpenGL demos of tickets flying around.

 Now, a service ticket.
 Service tickets are tickets that clients use to access a particular service, as I said.
 It contains a session key that is shared between the client and the server and can be used to encrypt data exchanges.
-It also expires, but is not renewable.
+It also expires but is not renewable.
 But that's not actually that important.
 TTTs take care of that for you.
 So let's take a look at a service ticket exchange.
 First, the client presents the TTT to the KDC with a request for a service ticket.

 The KDC returns an encrypted service ticket to the client.
 The client uses the TGT to extract the service ticket.
 Now, at this point, this client can authenticate to the server in one of two ways.
 One is one-way authentication, the other is mutual authentication.
-For completeness' sake, we're going to show both, although in all circumstances, you really want to try to use mutual authentication.
+For completeness' sake, we're going to show both, although in all circumstances you really want to try to use mutual authentication.
 So in the one-way example, the client presents the service ticket to the server.
 The server then receives the service ticket and authenticates the client.
 At this point, the client and server can actually encrypt the data by using the session key.

 In the mutual authentication case, the client sends the service ticket containing the session key to the server, just like in the one-way.
 However, at this point, it's pretty critical, the server essentially authenticates back to the client.
 It returns a response encrypted with session key from the service ticket, authenticating the server to the client.
 It's very important that all the paths, all the servers and clients in the machine are authenticating to each other.
 Thus, the trust relations are established.
 The server should also use session key to encrypt the subsequent traffic, just like in the one-way authentication example.